allebone/help.omni.af.mil/docs/PEX/Ops.md

 Duties Not Including Flying/Controlling \(DINF/DNIC\) describes the person's medical status.
 The label can be changed in Setup > Personnel > DNIF.

 * Green \(default\): the person is medically qualified to perform required duties.
-* Red: the person is not medical y qualified to perform required duties.
+* Red: the person is not medically qualified to perform required duties.
      1. Change one person's status:
          1. Click on the indicator to open the DNIF setting dialog.
          2. Click Yes to change the status.